 Contact an Uber Accident Attorney in Katy

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in a Katy Uber accident, call our office right now for a free consultation!
 We can help investigate an accident, determine responsibility, and help maximize the compensation you receive for your injuries.

 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a dime unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by clicking here.